 Those of you who have been with this blog for a while (and I am thankful for you!) will know I am grateful for books.
 This scene, of my older son and his voracious love of reading is one I am incredibly thankful for each and every day.
 (Although I may prefer he eat at the table instead of the couch!!)

 At the beginning of the month, my younger son balked at having to to write the cards.
-He struggles with fine motor and feels self-conscious about his handwriting.
-I didn’t pressure him, but wrote down his words for him.
-I am thankful that he is now participating, even though sometimes he still struggles.
+I didn't want to pressure him, thus giving him negative feelings about the activity, so I wrote down his words for him.
+He sometimes does a little doodle on them.
+I am thankful that his willing to participate in a way that is enjoyable for him.

-After dinner we put them up on the wall and it’s so nice to have a visual reminder of all the good things in life, even bacon.
+After dinner we put the gratitude cards up on the wall and it's so nice to have a visual reminder of all the good things in life, even bacon.

 I just want to say I am thankful for all the followers of this blog!
 Sharing our favorite activities through blogging has been a real joy for me and it's wonderful to have your support.

-Disclosure: This was originally written as a sponsored post.
+Disclosure: This was originally (2014) written as a sponsored post for Pirate Booty.
 That means I received compensation for my writing.
 All ideas, activities, opinions and photos are my own.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”